Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Methodology

 Compared to the attention mechanism used in the literature of neural machine translation and automatic speech recognition \cite{chan2015listen,bahdanau2014neural,luong2015effective}, our attention mechanism uses a score function that does not depend on a decoder state, as our model does not explicitly have a decoder.
 We found multi-head attention beneficial in our tasks~\cite{vaswani2017attention}.
 In multi-head attention, each head generates a different attention distribution, which allows the model to learn to attend to different locations.
 The agent using multi-head attention usually achieves a slightly higher average reward.

+At test time, the sound interpreter only encodes $S$ at the first time step.
+The resulting concept vector, $C$, is cached and shared throughout an episode.
+There are two reasons for first-step encoding.
+First, first-step encoding mimics how we humans perceive and respond to sound commands.
+While the sound is transient, the interpretation of the sound can be temporarily stored and then used to finish the intended tasks after the sound has diminished.
+Second, first-step encoding makes our system more efficient at test time because the sound interpreter only needs to perform inference at the first time step instead of every time step.
+The delay between two neighboring time steps caused by the inference can be decreased.

-The sound encoder only encodes $S$ at the first time step.
-The resulting $C$ is cached and shared throughout the episode, which captures the fact that the sound is transient, while the concept persists.
-We add an auxiliary adaptation loss $\mathcal{L}_{s}$ in the sound encoder, which predicts the label of the received acoustic signal.
-The $\mathcal{L}_{s}$ is a multi-class classification loss which helps the sound encoder for feature extractions.
+We add an auxiliary adaptation loss $\mathcal{L}_{s}$ in the sound interpreter, which predicts the label of the received acoustic signal.
+The $\mathcal{L}_{s}$ is a multi-class classification loss which helps the sound interpreter for feature extractions.